ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

-If a response contains both the Retry-After and the RateLimit header fields, the reset keyword value SHOULD reference the same point in time as the Retry-After field value.
+If a response contains both the Retry-After and the RateLimit header fields, the reset parameter value SHOULD reference the same point in time as the Retry-After field value.

-A service using RateLimit header fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between the remaining and the reset keyword values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.
+A service using RateLimit header fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between the remaining and the reset parameter values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.

 Under certain conditions, a server MAY artificially lower RateLimit header field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.